-48hrs gives you plenty of time to snap up a couple of sunrises, hike some peaks, stand behind waterfalls and check out a bridge or two — what better place then Northern NSW to tick off all this and more.
+48hr gives you plenty of time to snap up a couple of sunrises, hike some peaks, stand behind waterfalls and check out a bridge or two – what better place to do it than the top and tail of NSW and QLD?

 - 360° views of the Milky Way over Lennox Head